Gabriella439/nixos-in-production/manuscript/Motivation.md

   NixOS also works well when you want to statically specify a set of containers to run.
 Not only can NixOS run Docker containers or OCI containers, but NixOS also provides special support for "NixOS containers" (which are `systemd-nspawn` containers under the hood) or application containers built by Nixpkgs.

   I rank this lower than "NixOS without virtualization" because NixOS obviates some (but not all) of the reasons for using containers.
-In other words, once you switch to using NixOS you might find that you can do just fine without containers.
+In other words, once you switch to using NixOS you might find that you can do just fine without containers or at least use them much more sparingly.

 - *NixOS as a host operating system - Dynamic containers*